mluukkai/WebPalvelinohjelmointi2023/english/week3.md

 A versatile mechanism to validate object fields comes built-in with Rails, see http://guides.rubyonrails.org/active_record_validations.html.

-Validating the unity of usernames is simple, and you just need to add a short chunk of code to your User class:
+Validating the uniqueness of usernames is simple, and you just need to add a short chunk of code to your User class:

 ```ruby
 class User < ApplicationRecord